Safety Control of Service Robots with LLMs and Embodied Knowledge Graphs: Related Work

-A pioneering framework for "Semantic Representation of Robot Manipulation with Knowledge Graph" was introduced by Miao et al. \cite{miao2023semantic}.
-This framework employs a multi-layered semantic representation model through a KG, enhancing robot manipulation precision and task execution with high-precision predictions that are pivotal in real-world applications.

-Bai et al. \cite{bai2024dynamic} explored "A Dynamic Knowledge Graph Approach to Distributed Self-Driving Laboratories," which integrates various laboratory components into a cohesive digital twin via dynamic KGs.
-This method adapts seamlessly to changing research objectives and facilitates the integration of new resources, demonstrating the vital role of dynamic KGs in real-time control and mitigating geographical constraints.
+Bai et al. \cite{bai2024dynamic} proposed a dynamic KG approach for distributed self-driving laboratories, integrating various components into a cohesive digital twin.
+This method adapts to changing research objectives and facilitates resource integration, demonstrating the importance of dynamic KGs in real-time control and mitigating geographical constraints.

-In the realm of human-robot collaboration, Ding et al. \cite{ding2019robotic} proposed using KGs to enhance complex tasks like disassembly.
-Their method equips robots with enhanced knowledge and reasoning capabilities, fostering improved interaction and collaboration in executing tasks.

-Peng et al. \cite{peng2023knowledge} explored the challenges and opportunities in KGs in their publication "Knowledge Graphs: Opportunities and Challenges."
-They highlighted critical issues such as addressing long-tail knowledge, biases, and the essential need for explainability and interpretability within KG systems.
+In human-robot collaboration, Ding et al. \cite{ding2019robotic} used KGs to enhance complex tasks like disassembly, equipping robots with improved knowledge and reasoning capabilities.
+Peng et al. \cite{peng2023knowledge} further explored challenges in KGs, such as addressing long-tail knowledge, biases, and the need for explainability and interpretability.

-Building on these seminal works, our research introduces Embodied Knowledge Graphs (EKGs), designed specifically to support the autonomous execution of tasks by service robots.
-EKGs play a crucial role in validating responses from Large Language Models (LLMs) and provide structured, factual data that enhances operational safety and accuracy.
-This integration addresses critical safety concerns and potential inaccuracies, marking a significant step forward in the application of KGs in robotics.

-To refine and enhance the integration of Large Language Models (LLMs) and Embodied Knowledge Graphs (EKGs), we incorporate recent research insights and approaches identified in current studies.
+Context representation is crucial for robotic systems.
+While ontologies provide structured knowledge, they lack efficient visualization and querying.
+Dimitropoulos et al. \cite{dimitropoulos2024ontology} proposed a hybrid approach, converting ontologies into KGs to combine their strengths, offering better consistency and accessibility for robotic applications.
+However, KGs lack logical consistency checking, a feature of ontologies.